 You must be consistent.
 Each time your puppy jumps on you, you must give the command and the correction.
 You cannot sometimes let your pup jump on you and at other times correct the pup for the jumping.
 This will only confuse the puppy and you will not see improvement from a confused puppy.

-Back up the correction training with praise
+Back up the correction with praise

 How to stop a full-grown dog from jumping on you?

-When a dog gets older, over 5-months-old, the training is more difficult.
+When a dog gets older, over 5-months-old, the OFF training is more difficult.
 By this time, your puppy has gotten away with the jumping for a long time, so when you start to correct the jumping, it will be a harder lesson.

 What to do when a dog jumps on you

 With the older dog, the command will still be OFF, but the correction should now come from your knee.
-The dog is larger so when he jumps on you, they will be coming up to your waist or higher.
+The dog is larger so when he jumps on you, he will be coming up to your waist or higher.
 A knee to the dog’s chest is the best correction for a jumping dog.
 Don’t worry, you will not hurt your dog (except maybe their pride).
 Retrievers are big strong dogs.
 Your knee to the chest will not seriously hurt them, but it will cause them to stop and think about the consequences of jumping on you.

 When your dog comes to jump on you, be ready.
 As your dog jumps up, say the OFF command, and lift your knee to make contact with their chest.
 Your knee should impact their chest.
 This may send the dog falling backward, that is okay.
 It may knock the wind out of your dog for a minute.
 That is okay too.
 The correction needs to be strong and firm to make your dog understand.